• Skip to main content

 From the above we saw that a buffer can provide digital amplification and tri-state buffers can completely disconnect its output from input and give open circuit state.

-In this section we will learn about the application of the tri-state buffer and how it is used in digital circuits for managing data communication efficiently.
+In this section I have explained about the application of the tri-state buffer and how it is used in digital circuits for managing data communication efficiently.

 In digital circuits we can find a data bus / wires carrying data, they carry all kinds of data in a single bus to reduce wiring congestion / reduce PCB traces and also reducing manufacturing cost.